-Richard D. Brown, Secretary of Finance Maurice A. Jones, Secretary of Commerce and Trade Ralph S. Northam, M.D., Lieutenant Governor of Virginia Molly Joseph Ward, Secretary of Natural Resources
+Richard D. Brown, Secretary of Finance Basil Gooden, Secretary of Agriculture and Forestry Todd Haymore, Secretary of Commerce and Trade Ralph S. Northam, Lieutenant Governor of Virginia Molly Joseph Ward, Secretary of Natural Resources occupational training.

+VIRGINIA BOARD OF WORKFORCE DEVELOPMENT

-Code Reference: § 2.2-2669 Purpose, Powers and Duties: The purpose of the Board shall be to assist and advise the Governor, the General Assembly, and the Chief Workforce Development Advisor in meeting workforce training needs in the Commonwealth through recommendation of policies and strategies to increase coordination and thus efficiencies of operation between all education and workforce programs with responsibilities and resources for occupational training.
-Composition: The Board shall consist of a maximum of 26 members as follows: 1.
-The Board shall include two members of the House of Delegates to be appointed by the Speaker of the House of Delegates and two members of the Senate to be appointed by the Senate Committee on Rules.
-Legislative members shall serve terms coincident with their terms of office and may be reappointed for successive terms.
-2. The Governor or his designee who shall be selected from among the cabinet- level officials appointed to the Board; the Secretaries of Commerce and Trade, Education, Health and Human Resources, and Veterans Affairs and Homeland Security, or their designees; and the Chancellor of the Virginia Community College System or his designee shall serve as ex officio members.
-3. The Governor shall appoint members as follows: one local elected official two representatives nominated by state labor federations; and 14 nonlegislative citizen members representing the business community, to include the presidents of the Virginia Chamber of Commerce and the Virginia Manufacturer Association, one representative of proprietary employment training schools, one ers ne representative of health care employers, and the remaining members who are business owners, chief executive officers, chief operating officers, chief financial officers, senior managers, or other business executives or employers with optimum policy-making or hiring authority and who shall represent diverse regions of the state, to include urban, suburban, and rural areas, at least two of whom shall be members of local workforce investment boards.
+The purpose of the Board shall be to assist and advise the Governor, the General Assembly, and the Chief Workforce Development Advisor in meeting workforce training needs in the Commonwealth through recommendation of policies and strategies to increase coordination and thus efficiencies of operation between all education and workforce programs with responsibilities and resources for

+Composition: The Board shall consist of the following:

+1. Two members of the House of Delegates to be appointed by the Speaker of the House of Delegates and two members of the Senate to be appointed by the Senate Committee on Rules.
+Legislative members shall serve terms coincident with their terms of office and may be reappointed for successive terms;

+2. The Governor or his designee who shall be selected from among the cabinet-level officials appointed to the Board pursuant to subdivision 3;

+- 3. The Secretaries of Commerce and Trade, Education, Health and Human Resources, and Veterans Affairs and Homeland Security, or their designees, each of whom shall serve ex officio; - 4.
+The Chancellor of the Virginia Community College System or his designee, who shall serve ex officio; - 5.
+One local elected official appointed by the Governor; - 6.
+Two representatives nominated by state labor federations and appointed by the Governor; and - 7.
+Fourteen nonlegislative citizen members representing the business community appointed by the Governor, to include the presidents of the Virginia Chamber of Commerce and the Virginia Manufacturers Association, one representative of proprietary employment training schools, and the remaining members who are business owners, chief executive officers, chief operating officers, chief financial officers, senior managers, or other business executives or employers with optimum policy-making or hiring authority who represent life sciences and health care, information technology and cyber security, manufacturing, and other industry sectors that represent the Commonwealth's economic development priorities.
+Business members shall represent diverse regions of the state, to include urban, suburban, and rural areas, and at least two members shall also be members of local workforce development boards.
+Nonlegislative citizen members may be nonresidents of the Commonwealth.
+Members appointed in accordance with this subdivision shall serve four-year terms, subject to the pleasure of the Governor, and may be reappointed.

-Term: Four years, subject to the pleasure of the Governor, Legislative members shall serve terms coincident with their terms of office.
+Four years, subject to the pleasure of the Governor, Legislative members shall serve terms coincident with their terms of office.